Bonn-Melbourne Joint PhD Program

 Program Description

-Through several initiatives, the University of Melbourne and the University of Bonn have supported research collaboration and recruited over 50 joint PhD candidates.
-In 2022, Melbourne and Bonn are seeking to expand on these opportunities through a university-wide call for joint PhD projects.
+Through several initiatives, the University of Melbourne and the University of Bonn have recruited over 50 joint PhD candidates.
+In 2023, Melbourne and Bonn are seeking to expand on these opportunities through a university-wide call for joint PhD projects.
 Applications are invited, and encouraged, from all faculties and research areas.

 Joint PhD candidates are enrolled at both institutions, perform their research under joint supervision, and are graded according to the academic standards of both institutions.
 Upon successful completion of the program, each candidate will be eligible to receive a joint PhD, recognised by two testamurs acknowledging the joint nature of the award.

 The supervisory team must consist of at least two Principal Investigators (PIs), one from Melbourne and one from Bonn.
-The PIs must have the capacity and be authorized to serve as primary supervisors for two jointly enrolled PhD candidates.
+The PIs must have the capacity to serve as primary supervisors for two jointly enrolled PhD candidates.

 Previous Bonn-Melbourne Research Excellence Fund recipients and applicants are eligible to apply.

-Current supervisors of joint PhD candidates in the Bonn and Melbourne Research and Graduate School in Immunology; and/ or the pilot cohort of the Bonn and Melbourne Research and Graduate School in Decision Neuroscience are not eligible to apply.
+Current supervisors of joint PhD candidates funded through the Bonn and Melbourne Research and Graduate School in Immunology; and/ or the pilot cohort of the Bonn and Melbourne Research and Graduate School in Decision Neuroscience are not eligible to apply.

-Additional colleagues (including other partners in Australia, Germany, or internationally) are not eligible to apply as PIs, although they can participate in the co-supervision of joint PhD candidates.
+Additional colleagues (including other partners in Australia, Germany, or internationally) are not eligible to apply as PIs, although they can participate in the co-supervision of joint PhD candidates at their own cost.
+However, involvement of shared external partners that benefit the project, for example through research transfer/translation support or providing internship opportunities, are encouraged.

-Up to three proposals by Bonn-Melbourne pairs of Principal Investigators will be funded, with each application outlining two joint PhD projects.
-PhD candidates for the successful proposals will be recruited through another open call to be published in late 2022.
-Together the recruited candidates to these projects will form a 2023 cohort of six jointly enrolled candidates.
+Up to three proposals by Bonn-Melbourne pairs of Principal Investigators will be funded, with each application supporting two joint PhD projects.
+Successful applicants in this round will recruit PhD candidates for these projects by June 2024.
+Together the recruited candidates will form a 2024 cohort of six jointly enrolled candidates.
 The successful PIs will also receive seed funding to support the growth in collaborative activity.

 Each pair of PIs should submit one proposal that outlines two joint PhDs projects intended for two joint PhD candidates.
-These projects can be on a similar research topic or theme, but the candidates cannot rely on each other’s results or completed thesis material to progress in their candidate.
+These projects can be on a similar research topic or theme, but the candidates cannot rely on each other’s results to progress in their candidature.

 In each proposal pair, one candidate will have Melbourne as their Home institution, and the other will have Bonn as their Home institution.
 The Home institution is where the candidate will conduct the majority of their research, where they receive their scholarship from, and where they are likely to commence and conclude their degree.
 The candidates must spend at least 12 months at each institution.